nikett/gpt-as-participant/README.md

 ## 2. Getting ratings using GPT3.
 There are a few simple steps involved here:

-- Step 1.
-Get your GPT3 key [here](https://platform.openai.com/account/api-keys).
+- Step 1. `Setup GPT3`: Get your GPT3 key [here](https://platform.openai.com/account/api-keys).
-- Step 2.
-Construct `in-context` examples to inform GPT3 about our rating task: the expectations and format.
+- Step 2. `Start building the prompt`: Provide `in-context` examples to inform GPT3 about our rating task: the expectations and format.
 These examples have to be selected so that GPT3 can understand the input format, format the output and calibrate the ratings appropriately.
 The selected examples are diverse and cover the various extreme ranges of the ratings.
 Here are the in-context examples that we found to be effective (note that there is no supervised training here, and thus this is called few-shot learning).
 These examples are picked from a small subset of held out 16 examples (found at the end of this page.)

 ```
 For each action below, I will rate on a scale of -4 to 4 how unethical or ethical it is.
 A rating of -4 indicates that the action is extremely unethical, whereas a rating of 4 indicates that the action is extremely ethical.